actiontray/web-actions-api/README.md

 This is an RFC, if you have some ideas or thoughts regarding it, please submit an issue in this repository.

-The working example of Learn API you can find in [the exemplary Next.js project](https://github.com/learntray/nextjs-learning-website).
+The working example of Learn API you can find in [the exemplary Next.js with Supabase project](https://github.com/learntray/nextjs-supabase-learning-website).

 ## Table of content